hujhax/austin-improv-wiki/The Suitcase.md

 |Run	=	May/Jun 2013
 }}

-*The Suitcase* is a mainstage show at [[The Institution Theater]].
+*The Suitcase* was a mainstage show at [[The Institution Theater]].

 ## Summary
-The show opens with a set of monologs, and then the story splits up, with independent scenes happening in a number of locations in and around [[The Institution Theater]].
-Each audience member follows one particular set of performers to one particular location, and thus no audience member gets to see the whole story.
-The performers re-convene in the theater for a more traditional narrative-improv section, and the story ends with a secret final act.
+The show opened with a set of monologs, and then the story split up, with independent scenes happening in a number of locations in and around [[The Institution Theater]].
+Each audience member would follow one particular set of performers to one particular location, and thus no audience member would get to see the whole story.
+The performers re-convened in the theater for a more traditional narrative-improv section, and the story ended with a final act in 'purgatory', with all the characters having a discussion in the 'batting cages' part of the theater building.

 [[Cortney DeAngelo]] was the show's tech director, and [[Adriane Shown]] was in charge of mise-en-scene and costume design.